0xsouravm/feedana-program/README.md

 - Deterministic addressing
 - Creator can have multiple boards with different IDs
 - No collision between different creators

+### Events

+The program emits the following events:

+#### `FeedbackBoardCreated`
+Emitted when a new feedback board is successfully created.

+**Fields:**
+- `creator`: Pubkey - The public key of the board creator
+- `board_id`: String - The unique identifier of the board
+- `ipfs_cid`: String - The initial IPFS content identifier

+#### `FeedbackSubmitted`
+Emitted when feedback is successfully submitted to a board.

+**Fields:**
+- `board_id`: String - The identifier of the feedback board
+- `new_ipfs_cid`: String - The updated IPFS content identifier
+- `feedback_giver`: Pubkey - The public key of the feedback submitter

+These events can be consumed by frontend applications for real-time updates and analytics tracking.

 ## 🤝 Contributing